Raidez/raylib-ecs/README.md

 ```

 But when we have multiple entities, it can be difficult to handle.
-So the query system come to rescue !
+So the query system comes to the rescue!

 ### Query your world
-Remember the query after the context world creation ?
+Remember the query after the context world creation?
-The query have 3 methods (append, get and filter).
+The query has 3 methods (append, get and filter).

-We can use get/filter to find an entity with criteria, let's try it !
+We can use get/filter to find an entity with criteria, let's try it!

 ```python
 def update_position(query: Query):